kadimi/opt/README.md

 > It's just pages, tabs and options

-Pages, tabs and options definitions for a plugin using PAF are found in the `paf/data` folder:
+Pages, tabs and options definitions for a plugin using the framework are found in the `admin/data` folder:

-* `paf/data/pages.php` contains pages definitions
+* `admin/data/pages.php` contains pages definitions
-* `paf/data/tabs.php` contains tabs definitions
+* `admin/data/tabs.php` contains tabs definitions
-* `paf/data/options.php` contains options definitions
+* `admin/data/options.php` contains options definitions

-PAF comes with a few examples demonstrating the different features, you can use them as a starting point.
+The framework comes with a few examples demonstrating the different features, you can use them as a starting point.

 ###<a name="register-pages"></a>Register Pages